xmtp/xmtp-dot-org/blog/xmtp-origin-story.md

 title: "How insights from Linkin Park's Mike Shinoda helped inspire the creation of XMTP"
 date: 2022-11-03T10:00
 authors: peter
-description: How Insights from Linkin Park's Mike Shinoda Helped Inspire the Creation of XMTP
+description: Check out XMTP co-founder Shane Mac as he shares how Linkin Park’s Mike Shinoda was a key inspiration for XMTP’s approach to web3 messaging.
 image: "media/xmtp-mike-shinoda-post.png"
 tags:
 - Announcements